Attorney Patrick J. Filan Helps Parents of Newborns

-Necrotizing enterocolitis (NEC) is a medical condition primarily seen in premature infants, where portions of the bowel undergo necrosis (tissue death).
-It most often occurs in the days or weeks after birth.
-With prompt recognition and treatment premature babies that have necrotizing enterocolitis can go on to lead healthy lives.
-If the condition is not recognized, however, and progresses, NEC can cause severe, lie-altering damage to the intestine and can be even be fatal.
+Necrotizing enterocolitis (NEC) occurs in the bowel of premature infants.
+It is a medical condition where tissues within the infant’s bowel undergo necrosis, or tissue death.
+It most often happens in the days or weeks after birth.
+With prompt recognition and treatment, premature babies that have necrotizing enterocolitis can go on to lead healthy lives.
+If the condition is not recognized, however, and progresses, NEC can cause severe, life-altering damage to the intestine and can even be fatal.

 What Causes Necrotizing Enterocolitis?

-– Abdominal bloating or distention (a belly that is larger and harder than normal)
+- Belly distention (a belly that is larger and harder than normal)

 - Feeding difficulties and intolerance